-Renewable energy sources make up 26% of the world’s electricity today, but according to the IEA its share is expected to reach 30% by 2024.
-The resurgence follows a global slowdown last year, due to falling technology costs and rising environmental concerns.
+Renewable energy resources make up 26% of the world’s electricity today, but according to the IEA its share is expected to reach 30% by 2024.
+The resurgence follows a global slowdown in 2019, due to falling technology costs and rising environmental concerns.

-The report predicts that by 2024, the world’s solar capacity will grow by 600 GW, almost double the installed total electricity capacity of Japan.
+The report predicts that by 2024, the world’s solar capacity will grow by 600 gigawatts (GW), almost double the installed total electricity capacity of Japan.
 Overall, renewable electricity is predicted to grow by 1 200 GW by 2024, the equivalent of the total electricity capacity of the US.

 Industry experts predict that the US will double its solar installations to four million by 2023.
 In 2018, the UK had over one million solar panel installations, up by 2% from the previous year and Australia reached two million solar installations in the same year.
 A big reason for this increased uptake is the fall in prices to install the panels.